Sadman-Ishtiak/My-Learning-Blog/README.md

 There is an idea to make the categories the directory and the tags connected to the page metadata.
 I need to find a way to store tags in page so that I can render the page without making a mess of tags.
 But currently the Idea That I have does not facilitate static pages. all the pages will be rendered in the index page with js DOM data manipulation.
 I may need to know if that will cause problems or not.

+The current experimental build is online at [github pages URL](https://sadman-ishtiak.github.io/My-Learning-Blog/)